About Mass Communication Course

 How to become a Journalist in India

 There are 2 ways to become a journalist, one to pursue undergraduate courses another to pursue post-graduation in Mass Communication.
-So basically one has to to do Bachelor of Journalism and Mass Communication(BJMC) or Masters of Journalism and Mass Communication(MJMC) from colleges providing degrees from authorized boards.
+So basically one has to to do Bachelor of Journalism and Mass Communication(BJMC) or Masters of Journalism and Mass Communication(MJMC) from colleges providing degrees from authorized boards, MA in communications.

 How to get admission

 Admission is generally based on 12th class percentage, aptitude in case of an undergraduate degree, and on the basis of marks in 12th and interview for the Master’s degree.